 Our US Government works hard to help consumers in their quest to buy authentic American Made goods.

 They also appreciate the public alerting them to any companies that may be making false, or misleading claims, about where their products have been made.

 Consumers can file a complaint at any time with the Federal Trade Commission (FTC) by calling: FTC-HELP ( 1-877-382-4357).

 The Information provided above is general information and is partial and not definitive.
 The statute and regulations should always be reviewed for the definitive rules that apply to individual fact situations.

 *Revisited and updated to reflect the most current information as of March 6, 2020

 7 Best Landscaping and Landscape Construction Boots

 by CARA SPINDLER

-Expert Advice on the best boots for safety and performance.
+Expert Advice on the best boots for safety and performance in 2020.

 6 Best Lineman Boots | Expert Guide to the Best Pole Climbing Boots